torvalds/linux/Documentation/admin-guide/media/dvb_intro.rst

 Getting the card going
 ~~~~~~~~~~~~~~~~~~~~~~

-The Device Driver API for DVB under Linux will the following
+The Device Driver API for DVB under GNU/Linux will the following
 device nodes via the devfs filesystem:

 * /dev/dvb/adapter0/demux0